 On April 8, 2013, the Service officially filed an impairment claim on the Rattlesnake Creek against junior appropriators within the subbasin.
 The Service alleged that junior appropriators were reducing the flows in the Rattlesnake Creek such that their use prevented the Service from exercising Water Right File No. 7,571.
 Following this filing, the Chief Engineer and KDA-DWR staff began investigating the hydrologic effects of junior pumping on the subbasin.
-The District's hydrologic model was used to conduct this investigation in addition to further discussions with Service staff regarding water management at the Refuge.
+The District's BBGMDMOD was used to conduct this investigation, in addition to further discussions with Service staff regarding water management at the Refuge.
 In July 2016, the Chief Engineer published the final report detailing the investigation (Barfield, 2016).

-Since 2016, the District has submitted proposals to the Service in an effort to settle the impairment through agreement (Big Bend Groundwater Management District No. 5, 2016) (Big Bend Groundwater Management District No. 5, 2017).
+Since 2016, the District has submitted proposals to the Service in an effort to settle the impairment complaint through agreement (Big Bend Groundwater Management District No. 5, 2016) (Big Bend Groundwater Management District No. 5, 2017).
 These proposals have been declined.
-The District remains committed to working to resolve the impairment utilizing the most current science, effective tools, and programs available.
+The District remains committed to working to resolve the impairment complaint utilizing the most current science, effective tools, and programs available.

-In June 2017, the District requested an outline from KDA-DWR regarding the basic requirements for a successful remedy to the impairment claim at Quivira NWR.
-In July 2017, the Chief Engineer and staff described the remedy as an augmentation well field capable of supplying 15 cfs to the stream channel and achieving a reduction of half of the future streamflow depletion as of 2003.
+In June 2017, the District requested an outline from KDA-DWR regarding the basic requirements for a successful remedy to the impairment complaint at the Refuge.
+In July 2017, the Chief Engineer and staff described the remedy as an augmentation wellfield capable of supplying 15 cfs to the stream channel and achieving a reduction of the future streamflow depletion as of 2003.
 With this goal established for an effective remedy, the District board by formal motion in August 2017, determined that a LEMA plan would be the framework for the remedy.
+The District has worked since 2017 to develop this LEMA plan that is based on the best data available, including BBGMDMOD data, economic impact data and expert hydrology recommendations.

-- 2) Reduce Hydrologic Stress and Augment Depleted Flows - a.
+2) Reduce Hydrologic Stress and Augment Depleted Flows

+a.
 Hydrologic Stress Factors

-The District will work with water right holders and users to enhance the water use efficiency for all types of use within the LEMA boundary including, but is not limited to, irrigation, municipal, stockwater, recreation, domestic, and industrial uses.
-A few dozen pre-1957 priority operators will be excluded from the end gun curtailment program detailed in subsection (i) unless they elect voluntarily to participate.
-As an indicator of the amount of reduction in stress on the hydrologic system, the LEMA program is designed to benefit the stream at Zenith gage by cutting the projected growth in future depletion by half.
+The District will work with water right holders and users to enhance the water use efficiency for all types of use within the LEMA boundary including, but not limited to, irrigation, municipal, stockwater, recreation, domestic, and industrial uses.
+A few dozen pre-1957 priority operators will be excluded from the end gun curtailment program detailed in subsection (i) unless they voluntarily elect to participate.

-The reduction in water use in this area will be achieved through the execution of several objectives that include but are not limited to: 1) permanent retirement of water rights through the expansion of the Conservation Reserve Enhancement Program ("CREP") and the Water Transition Assistance Program ("WTAP"), 2) permanent purchase and retirement of water rights by the District, 3) permanent movement of water from hydrologically sensitive areas to lesser sensitive areas, 4) temporary water leases through the Association, 5) temporary set aside and rotation programs, 6) enrollment in Water Conservation Areas, 7) removal of invasive tree species (i.e., Russian olive, salt cedar, etc.), or 8) any combination of these programs that have the positive hydrologic effect to the region as confirmed using BBGMDMOD.
+The reduction in water use in this area will be achieved through the execution of several objectives that include, but are not limited to: 1) permanent retirement of water rights through the expansion of the Conservation Reserve Enhancement Program ("CREP") and the Water Transition Assistance Program ("WTAP"), 2) permanent purchase and retirement of water rights by the District or other third parties, 3) permanent movement of water from hydrologically sensitive areas to less sensitive areas, 4) temporary water leases through the Association, 5) temporary set aside and rotation programs, 6) enrollment in Water Conservation Areas, 7) removal of invasive tree species (i.e., Russian olive, salt cedar, etc.), or 8) any combination of these programs that have the positive hydrologic effect to the region as confirmed using BBGMDMOD.